11 Destinations Ideas for Solo Female Travelers

 Best for: solo surf retreats + beach getaways

 I first visited Todos Santos, a small town on the southern part of Baja California, on a solo trip several years ago.
-I’ve been back a couple of times since (including this past winter) and despite some development, I love that it has remained a relaxed and relatively off-the-beaten-path part of Mexico.
+I’ve been back a couple of times since (this time with friends) and despite some development, I love that it has remained a relaxed and relatively off-the-beaten-path part of Mexico.

-Most travelers come here to surf in nearby Cerritos Beach and Pescadero (two areas a short drive south of Todos Santos town) or simply relax by the beach.
-I don’t surf, personally, so other highlights included mountain biking, watching volunteers release baby turtles into the sea at sunset, and hiking Punta Lobos for some unparalleled views of the ocean and desert.
-I also loved grabbing happy hour at the secret beach bar, The Green Room, and tacos at Barracuda Cantina.
+Most travelers come here to surf in nearby Cerritos Beach and Pescadero (both are a short drive south of Todos Santos town) or simply relax by the beach.
+I don’t surf, personally, so other highlights included mountain biking, watching volunteers release baby turtles into the sea at sunset, and hiking Punta Lobos for unobstructed views of the ocean and desert.
+I also love happy hour at the secret beach bar, The Green Room, and beachside tacos at Barracuda Cantina.

-If you’re on your own, I’d recommend staying at Perro Surfero, a hotel and digital nomad hub in town, or Tribu Pescadero / Tribu Todos Santos, a boutique hotel (with two locations) that sometimes hosts yoga retreats.
+If you’re on your own, I’d recommend staying at Perro Surfero, a hotel and digital nomad hub in town, or Tribu Pescadero / Tribu Todos Santos (two locations), an affordable boutique hotel with pool and occasional yoga retreats.
 Both are small and fairly social, and cater to a slightly older (re: not backpackers) crowd.
 However, if you’re looking for a splurge on a fun hotel with a lively pool scene, go for San Cristobal.
 Even if you don’t stay here, swing by for a drink after hiking nearby Punta Lobos.

 2. Japan